David Scott Leibowitz

 About the Artist and his Work

-David Scott Leibowitz brings over twenty five years of fascination with photography, video art, and experimental filmaking to his current position as a pioneer in the developing medium of Digital Art.
+David Scott Leibowitz brings over forty years of fascination with photography, video art, and experimental filmmaking to his current position as a pioneer in the developing medium of Digital Art.
 Mr. Leibowitz is part of a new generation of artists who are redefining the boundaries of both fine arts and popular culture.
-Having come of age during the information revolution, his work merges an appreciation for the plastic arts with an affinity for advanced computer technology.
+Having come of age during the information revolution, his work merges an appreciation for the plastic arts, (film, video and photography) with an affinity for advanced computer technology.

 His early interests involved some kind of alteration of the traditional photographic image, which lead to his manipulation of Polaroid SX-70 film in 1977.
-He exhibited this medium, which he calls "Photo-Impressionism", in an annual Soho exhibit for sixteen years.
-His work has been exhibited in a number of museum shows in New Jersey, and has been included in the corporate collections of IBM, Philip Morris, Polaroid, and Microsoft.
+He exhibited this medium, which he calls 'Photo-Impressionism', in an annual Soho exhibit for sixteen years.
+His work has been exhibited in a number of museum shows in New Jersey, and has been included in the corporate collections of IBM, Philip Morris, Polaroid, Canon USA, Microsoft, and the American Association for the Advancement of Science.

 Leibowitzs' experience with video art during and after university, brought him hands-on knowledge of video systems, and special effects.
-He established a company to provide playback, and assorted video analysis to film production companies, and advertising agencies on the sets of TV commercials.
-He was the first on the East coast to use Media 100 non-linear editing equipment for Video assist.
-This brought accurate slo-motion, post effects, and instant editorial to the set, a valuable production tool we all now take for granted.
+In 1980, he established a company to provide playback, and assorted video analysis to film production companies, and advertising agencies on the sets of TV commercials.
+In the summer of 1996, he was the first on the East coast to use computers for Video assist.
+This brought accurate slow-motion, post effects pre-visualization, and instant editorial capabilities to the set, a valuable production tool we all now take for granted.
+He is now using QTAKE HD technology, state-of –the-art multi-camera recording, compositing, editorial and 3D video assist software, all run on a Mac.

-While maintaining his company, Leibowitz has pursued his personal interest in creating a new visual language through the use of photography, videography, 3D renderings and collage assembled on the Macintosh platform.
+While maintaining his company, for over 30 years Leibowitz has vigorously pursued his personal interest in creating a new visual language through the use of photography, videography, 3D renderings and collage assembled on the Macintosh platform.

 Work can be viewed also at www.wmgallery.com.